-- 1. The Rotavirus and Adenovirus Combo Rapid Test Cassette (Feces) is for in vitro diagnostic use only.
-The test should be used for the detection of human rotavirus and adenovirus in feces specimens only.
-Neither the quantitative value nor the rate of increase in human rotavirus and adenovirus concentration can be determined by this qualitative test. - 2.
-The Rotavirus and Adenovirus Combo Rapid Test Cassette (Feces) will only indicate the presence of rotavirus and adenovirus in the specimen and should not be used as the sole criteria for the conforming rotavirus and adenovirus to be etiological agent for diarrhea. - As with all diagnostic tests, all results must be interpreted together with other clinical information available to the physician. - If the test result is negative and clinical symptoms persist, additional testing using other clinical methods is recommended.
-A negative result does not at any time preclude the possibility of rotavirus or adenovirus infection with low concentration of virus particles.
+- The Rotavirus Rapid Test Cassette (Feces) is for in vitro diagnostic use only.
+The test should be used for the detection of human rotavirus in feces specimens only.
+Neither the quantitative value nor the rate of increase in human rotavirus concentration can be determined by this qualitative test. - The Rotavirus Rapid Test Cassette (Feces) will only indicate the presence of rotavirus in the specimen and should not be used as the sole criteria for the conforming rotavirus to be etiological agent for diarrhea. - As with all diagnostic tests, all results must be interpreted together with other clinical information available to the physician.

+If the test result is negative and clinical symptoms persist, additional testing using other clinical methods is recommended.
+A negative result does not at any time preclude the possibility of rotavirus infection with low concentration of virus particles.

-[EXPECTED VALUES]
+possibility of rotavirus infection with low concentra [EXPECTED VALUES]

-The Rotavirus and Adenovirus Combo Rapid Test Cassette (Feces) has been compared with latex agglutination method, demonstrating an overall accuracy of ≥97.0%. 【PERFORMANCE CHARACTERISTICS】
+The Rotavirus Rapid Test Cassette (Feces) has been compared with latex agglutination method, demonstrating an overall accuracy of 97.2%.

+[PERFORMANCE CHARACTERISTICS]